exit99/easy-etl/README.md

 process.extract_override(custom_extract)
 ```

+### Type conversions

+By default all types will be strings.
+To force a type conversion pass the column name
+along with the desired type in a dictionary via the types kwarg.

+`process.extract(sql, types={"column1": float, "column2": int})`

 ### Formatting extracted data with middleware

 Sometimes the data returned by the extract function isn't in the exact format we need.